canonical/vanilla-framework/templates/docs/patterns/grid/index.md

 ### Responsive 50/50 and 25/75

 The default `.row--50-50` and `.row--25-75` splits provide the most common default layouts for all screen sizes, as described in the table above.
 To have more direct control over the layout on different screen sizes, you can use the responsive variants of these classes: `.row--50-50-on-medium` and `.row--25-75-on-medium`, will only apply given layout on medium screens, while `.row--50-50-on-large` and `.row--25-75-on-large` will only apply given layout on large screens.

+For example, to only have 25/75 split on large screens, you can use `.row--25-75-on-large`.
+This is usually useful when main large column splits further with nested grid that would require full width of the page on medium screens.

 <div class="embedded-example"><a href="/docs/examples/patterns/grid/25-75-responsive/" class="js-example">
     View example of 25/75 grid layout